Ygong63/git_assignment/README.md

 f.
 What does git diff do?
 git difftool is a Git command that allows you to compare and edit files between revisions using common diff tools. git difftool is a frontend to git diff and accepts the same options and arguments.

+g.
+What is the main branch?
+The main branch is the original thread of code for a project's codebase.
+The main branch of a project is considered the default branch.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+No
+Working directly in the main branch can make it hard to review changes and track issues in the codebase.